jd28/rollnw/README.md

 **Transition warning:** rollnw is in active transition.
 Older docs and APIs may show a narrower NWN-library cross section of the project.
 Repository snapshots use date tags, while independently shipped packages keep their own versions.
 Assume APIs and subsystem boundaries can move between snapshots.

+## Versions and compatibility

+The library **lives at HEAD**: development happens on `main`, and consumers are encouraged to update frequently while recording an exact Git revision for each build.
+Dated distributions (`YYYY.MM.DD[.N]`) are tested snapshots, not an LTS or cross-revision compatibility guarantee.
+We aim to keep source updates manageable and document necessary migrations.
+There is no cross-revision C++ ABI guarantee; rebuild the library and its consumers together when updating.

+Tools have independent versions.
+Ordinary builds report `-dev` plus their source revision (and `.dirty` for local changes); only explicitly approved release builds report a plain release version.
+Use `--version` for the tool version or `--build-info` for its JSON source/release identity when reporting a problem.
+The VS Code extension has its own package version and records the identity of its bundled language server.
+See the [release guide](docs/releases.md) for the release process and metadata contract.

 ## Goals

 - aims to implement the reusable RPG, toolset, resource, rendering, networking, and runtime foundations for a modern authored game inspired by NWN, with current effort on the practical pieces (rules, content formats, renderer validation, authoring workflows) a playable toolset/game will need.